Compilation guide for Windows (using Visual Studio and vcpkg)

 as described:

-WARNING: It is important that, wherever you decide to clone this repo, the path does not include whitespace.
+WARNING: It is important that, wherever you decide to clone this repo, the path does not include whitespace or special symbols.
 That is, C:/dev/vcpkg

 is acceptable, but C:/dev test/vcpkg